 UML Deployment Diagram

-Deployment diagram is used to describe the hardware components used in system implementations and the execution environments and artifacts deployed on the hardware.
-It's used to visualize the hardware topology system, model physical hardware elements and the communication relationship between them, and plan the architecture of the system.
+A deployment diagram is a type of diagram used in UML to describe the hardware components used in system implementations and the execution environments and artifacts deployed on the hardware.
+It allows you to visualize the hardware topology system, model physical hardware elements, and the communication relationship between them, and plan the architecture of the system.

 Nodes represent either hardware devices or software execution environments.
 They could be connected through communication paths to create network systems of arbitrary complexity.
-Component represents a modular part of a system.
+A component represents a modular part of a system.
 A component defines its behavior in terms of provided and required interfaces.
-Dependency relationship is a relationship in which one element, the client, uses or depends on another element, the supplier.
+Dependency relationship is a relationship in which one element, the client, uses or depends on another aspect, the supplier.

 UML State Diagram

-Statechart diagrams are used to model dynamic nature of a system.
+The statechart diagrams allow you to model the dynamic nature of a system.
 They describe all of the possible states of an object as events occur.
-So the most important purpose of Statechart diagram is to model life time of an object from creation to termination.
+So the most important purpose of a statechart diagram is to model the lifetime of an object from creation to termination.

-A state is a condition during the life of an object during which it satisfies some condition, performs some activity, or waits for some external event.
-A start state is the state that a new object will be in immediately following its creation.
+A state is a condition during the life of an object during which it satisfies some requirements, performs some activities, or waits for some external events.
+A start state is a state that a new object will be in immediately following its creation.
 An end state is a state that represents the object going out of existence.
-A transition is a relationship between two states indicating that an object in the first state will perform certain actions and enter the second state, when a specified set of events and conditions are satisfied.
+A transition is a relationship between two states indicating that an object in the first state will perform certain actions and enter the second state when a specified set of events and conditions are satisfied.

 UML Package Diagram

-Package diagrams are used to organize the elements of a model.
+The package diagrams allow you to organize the elements of a model.
 They are typically used to depict the high-level organization of a software project.
-Package diagram can show both structure and dependencies between sub-systems or modules.
-They can be used to group any construct in the UML such as classes, actors, and use cases.
+The package diagram can show both structure and dependencies between sub-systems or modules.
+They can be used to group any construct in the UML, such as classes, actors, and use cases.